Share your pictures, memories and stories

 Jimmy Rufener graduated from Bohannon School in 1951, and attended at least two years at Macon High School.
 At some point he went into the Army and attained the rank of Sergeant.
 He passed away in 1997, and is buried in the Hargar's Grove Cemetery, north of Clarence, Missouri.

-The car on the right might have belonged to Owen Walker, or perhaps Everett Phillips, but its identity is speculative.
-The setting is outside the school house, looking north, with the Manley Graves house in the background.
-The picture was taken by Melton Trachta, on his Brownie 127 he got for selling Mark Twain seeds.
+On the right might have been Owen Walker's distinctive green car, probably a 1930 Model A, the only green car in the neighborhood.
+The setting is in front of the school house (out of sight to the left) with the Manley Graves house in the background to the north.
+The picture was taken by Melton Trachta, on his Brownie 127 he earned by selling Mark Twain seeds.

 I tried my hand at working for Mr. Twain, also.
 It looked so easy.
 As I've proved over and over again, the things other people do are so much easier than when I try them.